UltraMessaging/um_perf/README.md

 The time duration of the warmup period is most important, not the number of messages.
-We find that after receiving the first message of a new source, the Store requires about 2 seconds to stablize and be ready for the full throughput.
+We find that after receiving the first message of a new source, the Store requires about 2 seconds to stabilize and be ready for the full throughput.
 The message rate during that warmup period should be no more than 10% of the maximum-sustainable message rate.